cardano-foundation/developer-portal/docs/get-started/testnets-and-devnets.md

 - The Preview Testnet is a testing environment used to showcase new features and functionality to the Cardano community before they are deployed on the Mainnet.
 - It allows developers and users to test and provide feedback on new features and changes before they are released to the wider community.
-- The Preview Testnet helps to ensure that new features are user-friendly and meet the needs of the community, ultimately improving the user experience on the mainnet.
+- The Preview Testnet helps to ensure that new features are user-friendly and meet the needs of the community, ultimately improving the user experience on the Mainnet.
-- Leads mainnet hard forks by at least 4 weeks.
+- Leads Mainnet hard forks by at least 4 weeks.

 You can download the current Cardano blockchain network configuration files for Preview Testnet here: [The Cardano Operations Book > Preview Testnet.](https://book.world.dev.cardano.org/environments.html#preview-testnet)